brex-corndel/DevOps-Course-Starter/README.md

 $ poetry install
 ```

 You'll also need to clone a new `.env` file from the `.env.tempalate` to store local configuration options.
-This is a one-time operation on first setup:
+This is a one-time operation on firgitst setup:

 ```bash
 $ cp .env.template .env  # (first time only)
 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
-PUT TRELLO INSTRUCTIONS HERE!

 ## Running the App